AtlantaSam/BasketballAnalytics/README.md

 TeamGo - SAS Dataset of Standard Team Stats relating to offense

+TeamGo100 - SAS Dataset of Possession Stats relating to 100 offensive possessions

 TeamStop - SAS Dataset of Standard Team Stats relating to defense

+TeamCode - SAS Dataset of Teams and Team Codes

+MiscStats - SAS Dataset of Advanced Team Stats

+PlayAdvStats - SAS Dataset of Advanced and Possession Stats for Players

 #### Programs: